 So the months of training are done.
-You’ve followed your training plan to the letter, eaten what you should have eaten, and avoided what you shouldn’t.
-Now it’s time to race.
+You’ve followed your training plan to the letter, eaten what you should have eaten along the way, and avoided what you shouldn’t.
+Now it’s nearly time to race.
 But how can you make sure all of your hard work doesn’t go to waste?
-All you need to do is follow these easy tips and you’ll have the race of your life.

 The day of your race is not the time to be putting on a new pair of running shoes or a different running top.
 Running shoes in particular should be broken in before you run a race in them.
 They’ll be at their best in terms of support and cushioning after around 50 miles (80km) so make sure you factor that into your training plan.
 This applies to race-day nutrition as well.
 Eating an energy gel you’ve never had before and finding it upsets your stomach will ruin your race, so experiment and find out what works well for you in your training.